mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 Since ``n=44`` is even, the *condition* is met and the :func:`print` command is executed, but when ``n=37``, nothing will happen since the condition has not been met.
 Almost all programming is the skillful application of simple statements like this.

 Unlike some other languages, Sage is picky about indentation, a practice it inherits from Python.
-Instead of using some kind of punctuation to denote the beginning and ending of a *block* of code, Sage uses *indentation*.
-All of the code to be run supposing a condition is met must be at the same level of indentation.
+Instead of using punctuation to denote the beginning and ending of a *block* of code, Sage uses *indentation*.
+All of the code to be run when a condition is met must be at the same level of indentation.
 This takes some getting used to, but it produces neat, organized code that is often easier to read.

 At times, we may wish to check whether our expression satisfies more than one condition.
 To do so, use the :obj:`elif` statement, which is short for else if.::